 Tim face-palmed.
 “OH.
-Of course!”
+Of course.”
 His gaze fell to the floor.
 “I… I wasn’t able to turn up anything though.
-No weird occurrences in early November of that year, no indications of unknown scientific devices in public records, no discussions out on the Internet about the device… I’m sorry, I don’t think I even have the beginnings of a lead to follow up!”
+No w-weird occurrences in early November of that year, no indications of unknown scientific devices in public records, no discussions out on the Internet about the device… I’m s-sorry, I don’t think I even have the beginnings of a lead to follow up on.”

 Frank exchanged a glance with Luci.
 “I suppose it was too much to hope that it would be that easy.”

-“I’ll keep searching though, if it will help save lives!”
-Tim assured.
-“All weekend if need be!”
+“I’ll keep searching though, if it w-will help save lives,” Tim assured.
+“All w-weekend if need be.”

 “I’m sure you’ve been doing your best,” Clarke said, resting a hand on Tim’s shoulder.
-“And having now exhausted the Julie angle, I can help you.
+“And having exhausted the Julie angle, I can help you now.
 If you like.”
 Tim nodded eagerly back at his friend.

 Luci walked around the lab bench to stand by Frank.
 “Setting that aside for the moment then,” she remarked, “we have one additional problem.
 Temporal-spatial relocation.
 Which is particularly bad if we want to end up in Illinois.”